Ku Klux Klan: Second Klan

-Some local groups threatened violence against rum runners and those they deemed "notorious sinners"; the violent episodes generally took place in the South.
-The Red Knights were a militant group organized in opposition to the Klan and responded violently to Klan provocations on several occasions.
+Some local groups threatened violence against rum runners and those they deemed "notorious sinners"; the relatively few violent episodes led by the Second KKK nearly all took place in the South.
+The Red Knights were a militant group organized in opposition to the Klan and it responded violently to Klan provocations on several occasions.

-The second Klan was a formal fraternal organization, with a national and state structure.
-During the resurgence of the second Klan in the 1920s, its publicity was handled by the Southern Publicity Association.
+The Second Klan was a formal fraternal organization, with a national and state structure.
+During its heyday, its publicity was handled by the Southern Publicity Association.
 Within the first six months of the Association's national recruitment campaign, Klan membership had increased by 85,000.
-At its peak in the mid-1920s, the organization's membership ranged from three to eight million members.
+At its peak in the mid-1920s, the organization's membership was estimated as high as three to eight million members.

 In 1923, Simmons was ousted as leader of the KKK by Hiram Wesley Evans.
-From September 1923 there were two Ku Klux Klan organizations: the one founded by Simmons and led by Evans with its strength primarily in the southern United States, and a breakaway group led by Grand Dragon D. C. Stephenson based in Evansville, Indiana with its membership primarily in the midwestern United States.
+From September 1923 there were two Ku Klux Klan national organizations: the one founded by Simmons and led by Evans with its strength primarily in the southern United States, and a breakaway group led by Grand Dragon D. C. Stephenson based in Evansville, Indiana with its membership primarily in the midwest.

-Internal divisions, criminal behavior by leaders – especially Stephenson's conviction for the abduction, rape, and murder of Madge Oberholtzer – and external opposition brought about a collapse in the membership of both groups.
+Internal divisions, criminal behavior by leaders—especially Stephenson's conviction for the abduction, rape, and murder of Madge Oberholtzer—and external opposition brought about a collapse in the membership of both national Klan groups.
 The main group's membership had dropped to about 30,000 by 1930.
 It finally faded away in the 1940s.

 Klan organizers also operated in Canada, especially in Saskatchewan in 1926–1928, where Klansmen denounced immigrants from Eastern Europe as a threat to Canada's "Anglo-Saxon" heritage.